Property Tax Appeals

 We analyze comparable sales, income data, and zoning factors to build a defensible market value estimate.

-If needed, we represent your case at the Board of Equalization and Review.
+If the case proceeds to the Board of Equalization and Review, we provide the underlying research the owner uses to support their case.
 Most cases resolve before formal hearing.

-Lower assessment means lower taxes - every year going forward until the next revaluation.
-We only succeed when you do.
+A lower assessed value means lower taxes — every year going forward until the next revaluation.

 Who Should Consider an Appeal